 Debunking the PMS myth

-According to Popen, the reason that women experience PMS is largely due to estrogen dominance, micronutrient deficiencies, and the disruption of sensitive little hormones called prostaglandins.
+According to Popen, women experience PMS mainly due to estrogen dominance, micronutrient deficiencies, and the disruption of sensitive little hormones called prostaglandins.
 Prostaglandins are lipids/hormones created to combat the pain your body experiences from inflammation.
-These built-in pain killers are supposed to have your back when it comes to period pain, but when they get knocked out of balance (from external hormone disruptors like alcohol) they can’t pull through for you when you need them the most.
+These built-in pain killers are supposed to have your back when it comes to period pain, but when they get knocked out of balance (from external hormone disruptors like alcohol), they can’t pull through for you when you need them the most.

 How alcohol causes hormonal misfiring

-Many women report having their worst premenstrual symptoms in January, and for good reason.
-Popen explains that alcohol elevates estrogen levels, which is a primary cause of hormonal health issues.
+Many women report having their worst premenstrual symptoms in January, and for a good reason.
+Popen explains that alcohol elevates estrogen levels, a primary cause of hormonal health issues.
 Alcohol also depletes your body’s micronutrients faster than it can replace them.
-Even if you focus on eating a healthy, organic diet, when you drink alcohol you strip the body of many micronutrients that can help address estrogen dominance symptoms.
-“Endometriosis, PCOS, PMS, fibroids, acne, cramps, weight loss resistance – these conditions all live under the estrogen dominant umbrella.”
+So even if you focus on eating a healthy, organic diet, when you drink alcohol, you strip the body of many micronutrients that can help address estrogen dominance symptoms.
+“Endometriosis, PCOS, PMS, fibroids, acne, cramps, weight loss resistance – these conditions all live under the dominant estrogen umbrella.”

 A nourishing protocol to nix PMS

 “A lot of us get into this guilty or shameful state that convinces us to make up for the drinking we just did, but it’s more important to support the detoxification system,” Popen says.
 “You can still have a glass of wine!
 I’m here to tell you how you can live a balanced 80/20 life without suffering the hormonal consequences.”
 Popen recommends taking the following micro-actions to support detoxification and keep your hormones balanced after drinking:

 - Drink warm lemon water with cinnamon to help your detoxification system